samupro-dev/mc-server-installer/README.md

 - Added comment to java installation
 - Spigot fork updated to 1.19
 - Purpur fork updated to 1.19
-- Fixed problem with Airplane fork
+- Fixed issue with Airplane fork
 - Vanilla jar updated to 1.19
 ### v3.7
 - Fixed issue with modded script